svewap/rx_shariff/Documentation/Changelog/Index.rst

 * BREAKING: The static templates have been renamed and need to be re-included.
   Moreover, including a static template is now mandatory.
-* Feature: The plugin options can be defiend via TypoScript now.
+* Feature: The plugin options can be defined via TypoScript now.
 * Documentation has been updated to the new rendering style.